-Ortiz was the greatest Puerto Rican boxer of all-time and the best lightweight of the 1960s.
+Ortiz was the greatest Puerto Rican boxer of all time and the best lightweight of the 1960s.
 After losing to Duilio Loi by unanimous decision at 140, the only time he would ever lose on all three scorecards, he moved down a division and took the Lightweight Championship off of “Old Bones” Joe Brown.
-From there he made 4 successful defenses, lost via majority decision to Ismael Laguna, and then gets revenge in the rematch and reels off another 5 before falling in a split decision to Carlos Teo Cruz.
+From there he made 4 successful defenses, lost via majority decision to Ismael Laguna, and then gets revenge in the rematch and reeled off another 5 before falling in a split decision to Carlos Teo Cruz.
+Check out our top Boxing odds if you are wanting to bet on the fights.

 All in all, he amassed 9 defenses and fought 5 Hall of Famers at 135, and went 7-2 against them.
 In an over-the-weight contest as champion, he should have gotten the decision win over Nicolino Locche.